// ScraperAPI Alternative

 autoparse is an add-onStructured Google data costs extra credits.Structured output included, always.

-3–6s per SERPProxy fetch + render adds latency to every call.~1.2s sync responses.
+3?6s per SERPProxy fetch + render adds latency to every call.Inline parsed JSON responses.

-General-purpose, not SERP-tunedLower Google success rate, no native verticals.Google-first: Maps, Shopping, News built in.
+General-purpose, not SERP-tunedProxy-first SERP workflow, no native Google verticals.Dedicated Google: Maps, Shopping, News built in.

 // Switching Over